 The NEH-Hagley Fellowship for highly talented prospective students to pursue postdoctoral degree programme in the USA.
 Two postdoctoral fellowships are available, one of four months and one for eight months.

 Located on 235 acres along the banks of the Brandywine in Wilmington, Delaware, Hagley is the site of the gunpowder works founded by E. I. du Pont in 1802.
 This example of early American industry includes restored mills, a workers’ community, and the ancestral home and gardens of the du Pont family.
 Hagley’s library furthers the study of business and technology in America.

-Study Subject: The NEH-Hagley Postdoctoral Fellowship on Business, Culture, and Society support residencies in Hagley’s Center for the History of Business, Technology, and Society by scholars who have received their doctoral degrees by the application deadline.
+- Study Subject: The NEH-Hagley Postdoctoral Fellowship on Business, Culture, and Society support residencies in Hagley’s Center for the History of Business, Technology, and Society by scholars who have received their doctoral degrees by the application deadline.

-Scholarship can be taken in the USA
+- The award can be taken in the USA

-English Language Requirement: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.
+- English Language Requirements: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

 Include the following materials:

-- Current curriculum vitae.
+Current curriculum vitae.

-- A 3,000-word explanation of the project and its contributions to pertinent scholarship.
+A 3,000-word explanation of the project and its contributions to pertinent scholarship.

-- A statement of no more than 500 words explaining how residency at Hagley would advance the project, particularly the relevance of our research collections.
+A statement of no more than 500 words explaining how residency at Hagley would advance the project, particularly the relevance of our research collections.

-- A statement indicating a preference for the four or eight-month fellowship.
+A statement indicating a preference for the four or eight-month fellowship.

 Applicants also should arrange for two letters of recommendation to arrive separately by the application deadline.
 These should be sent directly to Hagley.